Juvenile Law Attorney - Juvenile Law Lawyer

 The benefits of sealing your juvenile records are as follows:

-1. When your child's records are sealed, the records of arrest, detention, prosecution and conviction are physically sealed off and/or destroyed.
+1. When your child's records are sealed, the records of arrest, detention, prosecution and conviction are physically sealed.

 3. You can start adulthood on a "clean" state.